sagabob/ThdpGisAppApi/README.md

 ## Roadmap
 The application will be extended with the following features
 * Query features by coordinates (input long & lat)
-* Add Kubernete
+* Add Kubernete.
-* Add front-end in React or Angular that consumes the services
+* Add front-end in React or Angular that consumes the services.
+* Add authentication/authorization.
-* Add authentication/authorization and grows into a micro-services
+* Make them into a system of micro-services.

 ## Contact
 [![LinkedIn][linkedin-shield]][linkedin-url]<br/>